 - a.
-For purposes of this subsection F.10, a "violation" shall mean one or more of the following: - 1) A false or misleading material statement or omission on a permit application; - 2) Engaging in any of the activities covered by these Regulations in a location outside the area designated in the permit; - 3) Engaging in any of the activities covered by these Regulations without a valid permit;
+For purposes of this subsection F.10, a "Violation" shall mean one or more of the following: - 1) A false or misleading material statement or omission on any permit application or Labor Related Meeting request;

-- 4) Violating any of the rules governing conduct set forth in subsection F.8 of these Regulations; - 5) Failing to cease or alter activities, even if covered by a permit, during an emergency or increased security threat, as required in subsection F.9 of these Regulations. - b.
+- Engaging in any of the activities covered by these Regulations in a location outside the area designated in the permit or location assigned for Labor Related Meeting; - 3) Engaging in any of the activities covered by these Regulations without a valid permit or Labor Related Meeting approval; - 4) Violating any of the rules governing conduct set forth in subsection F.8 of these Regulations; - 5) Failing to cease or alter activities, even if covered by a permit, when directed by Port of Seattle Fire Department, Port of Seattle Police Department or Airport Security during an emergency or increased security threat, as required in subsection F.9 of these Regulations. - b.
 The occurrence of any violation shall result in: - 1) immediate temporary suspension of the permit; and - 2) institution of proceedings for the revocation of the permit.

-Depending on the circumstances, the Airport Operations Director or designee may refrain from suspending or instituting proceedings to revoke the permit.
+Depending on the circumstances, the Director, Airport Operations or designee may refrain from suspending or instituting proceedings to revoke the permit or approval.